mtkennerly/poetry-dynamic-versioning/README.md

 To activate this mode, either use `poetry dynamic-versioning` (provided by the `plugin` feature) or `poetry-dynamic-versioning` (standalone script with default features).

+## VCS archives
+Sometimes, you may only have access to an archive of a repository (e.g., a zip file) without the full history.
+The plugin can still detect a version in some of these cases.
+Refer to [the Dunamai documentation](https://github.com/mtkennerly/dunamai#vcs-archives) for more info.

 ## Caveats
 * When using Git, remember that lightweight tags do not store their creation time.
   Therefore, if a commit has multiple lightweight tags,